voximplant/ios-sdk-swift-demo/ScreenSharing/README.md

-# Voximplant Screen Sharing Kit Demo (iOS)
+# Voximplant Screen Sharing Demo (iOS)

-This demo demonstrates basic in-app screen sharing functionality of the Voximplant iOS SDK.
+This demo demonstrates basic screen sharing functionality of the Voximplant iOS SDK.
 The application supports video calls between this iOS app and other apps that use any Voximplant SDK.

 #### Features
 The application is able to:
 - log in to the Voximplant Cloud
 - auto login using access tokens
-- make an video call
+- make an video conference call
-- receive an incoming call
-- switch camera during a call
 - enable/disable video during a call
 - enable/disable screen sharing during a call
 - auto reconnect/relogin